 Example of Ad Hominem Fallacy

 Ad hominem arguments are generally observed in politics, which are commonly known as ‘mudslinging.’
-These arguments makes it easier for politicians to manipulate the opinions of the voters regarding the opposition parties.
+These arguments make it easier for politicians to manipulate the opinions of the voters regarding the opposition parties.
 For example, Politician A will say that you should not vote the Politician B because Politician B is not trustworthy as he/she is not fluent in speaking Hindi.
 Well, if we think logically, there is no relevant link between these two factors, i.e., a person who can speak Hindi fluently does not mean that he/she will be a trustworthy politician.
 Hence, this is an example of the ad hominem fallacy.
 People often confuse the ad hominem fallacy with the insult.
-Remember we can not term anything as ad hominem fallacy if is not an argument.
-For example, if we say that ‘all students in section B are liars’ then it is an insult, but if we say a boy name Jay can not become the team leader as he belongs to section B, then it is the example of ad hominem fallacy.
+Remember we can not term anything as an ad hominem fallacy it is not an argument.
+For example, if we say that ‘all students in section B are liars’ then it is an insult, but if we say a boy name Jay can not become the team leader as he belongs to section B, then it is an example of ad hominem fallacy.

 3. The Circular Reasoning Fallacy

 If a person uses his/her conclusion to explain his/her argument, and his/her argument to explain his/her conclusion, it refers to the circular reasoning fallacy.
-It may seem like that the person is putting the arguments, but all he/she is doing is, going around in a circle to justify his/her conclusions and arguments.
+It may seem like the person is putting the arguments, but all he/she is doing is, going around in a circle to justify his/her conclusions and arguments.
 Well, it sounds confusing, let’s understand it with the following examples,

 Examples of a Circular Reasoning Fallacy